Character of God

 Note on Sources:

-This bibliography emphasizes works that explore Hosea's distinctive portrayal of divine character, particularly the revolutionary concepts of divine pathos and relational theology.
+This bibliography emphasizes works that explore Hosea's distinctive portrayal of divine character, particularly the revolutionary concepts of divine pathos, relational theology, and the interplay between judgment and mercy.
+Both mainstream and critical perspectives are represented.

 Citation Format: Chicago Manual of Style, 17th edition